xlson/graphite-presentation/showoff/ending/010_final_words.md

-!SLIDE bullets
-# Feedback #

 !SLIDE
+# Get to know your application
-# Start influencing your development today #
+# today